inovex/elements/src/components/ino-select/readme.md

 </ino-select>
 ```

 The select items are (so far) no custom inovex elements but native HTML `option`-elements.
+The `ino-label` attribute sets an optional floating label for this element.

+**Empty default**: `ino-append-default` adds an option in the form of `<option disabled selected value=""></option>` to the select.
+Furthermore, the label is positioned as placeholder and floats to the top after an option has been selected.

 ### Event Behaviour
 The component behaves like a native select with additional features.
 Thus, the component bubbles events triggered by the native [HTMLSelectElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSelectElement) like `change`.